 Since 1989 I have been photographing and publishing my landscape images of National Parks and Regional Reserves under my imprint Stormlight Publishing.
-I also provide images to other publishing houses for their publications.

 Hand Crafted Silver Gelatin Photographic Prints

 I learnt to develop my film in a tank and print my photographs in a traditional wet darkroom.
 By today’s standards it is neither fast nor easy.
 But it is a process I maintain to this day.
-It works alongside any digital workflow.
+It works alongside my digital workflow.

 Working with silver halide materials provides a thread of continuity throughout my photography.